SafeMoon

-SafeMoon LLC is a cryptocurrency and blockchain company created in March 2021.
-The company also has a SafeMoon token (SFM) which trades on the BNB Chain blockchain.
-The token charges a 10% fee on transactions, with 5% redistributed (or reflected) to token holders and 5% directed to wallets in a different currency, Binance Coin (BNB), controlled by the coin's authors.
+SafeMoon LLC was an American cryptocurrency and blockchain company created in March 2021.
+The company created the SafeMoon token (SFM) which traded on the BNB Chain blockchain.
+The token charged a 10% fee on transactions, with 5% redistributed (or reflected) to token holders and 5% directed to wallets in a different currency, Binance Coin (BNB), controlled by the coin's authors.
 The token reached its all time high market cap in April 2021 of $17b.
-As of December 2022, it has since dropped 98.7% in value to $223m.

-The SafeMoon company has released a minimal-function cryptocurrency wallet and has announced plans to release other cryptocurrency products.
-The company and the token have been the subject of several controversies since conception; by being compared to a "ponzi-scheme", not delivering on products, having multiple class-action lawsuits filed against them, and facing serious fraud allegations.
+The SafeMoon company released a minimal-function cryptocurrency wallet and announced plans to release other cryptocurrency products.
+The company and the token have been the subject of several controversies: having been compared to a ponzi-scheme, not delivering on products, having multiple class-action lawsuits filed against them, and facing serious fraud allegations.
+In November 2023, the SEC and the United States Department of Justice charged SafeMoon and its executive team with fraud, the unregistered offering of securities, and money laundering.
+In December 2023, SafeMoon declared Chapter 7 bankruptcy, and as a part of this process was acquired by the VGX Foundation.